‘Transactions in commercial tend to be larger and involve longer processes than residential.’ – James Mason, Knight Frank

 There are three main real estate markets in which property professionals work: commercial, residential and rural.
 Before you start your applications for a graduate surveying job, you need a good idea of which market you want to work in, because whether you apply to a single-market or multi-market firm, you’re likely to have to choose one market when you select a graduate scheme.
 Making an informed choice about your market can help you show recruiters that you are truly motivated to work for their particular firm and in that role – something that you are likely to be asked about at interview.

-‘Transactions in commercial tend to be larger and involve longer processes than residential,’ says David Mumby, a partner and office head in residential lettings at Knight Frank, and, because of the length of time a deal can take to complete, contact with clients is frequent.
-‘Decisions made in commercial property tend to be on a formal, businesslike basis, compared with residential, where decisions might be made because of life changes,’ says James Mason, a partner in capital markets, also at Knight Frank.
+‘Transactions in commercial tend to be larger and involve longer processes than residential,’ says David Mumby, a partner at Knight Frank, and, because of the length of time a deal can take to complete, contact with clients is frequent.
+‘Decisions made in commercial property tend to be on a formal, businesslike basis, compared with residential, where decisions might be made because of life changes,’ says James Mason, also a partner at Knight Frank.

 You might be suited to commercial property if...